buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcStructuralLoadResource/Entities/IfcStructuralLoadLinearForce.md

 # IfcStructuralLoadLinearForce

-An instance of the entity _IfcStructuralLoadLinearForce_ shall be used to define actions on curves.
+An instance of the entity _IfcStructuralLoadLinearForce_ shall be used to define actions on curves.<!-- end of definition -->

 > HISTORY  New entity in IFC2x2.